Drivers in Mexico enjoy an extensive infrastructure of roads and intercity highways.

 Dealing with Car Accidents

 Buying Gasoline in Mexico

 Most of Mexico’s new interstate roads are tolled.
 The tolls are relatively expensive too, in comparison to toll roads in the USA, for example.
-However, the tolled roads are well maintained, modern four-lane roads (except in very rugged mountainous stretches where it is impossible to build a wide road), and provide a fast, safe and effective way to travel by road across Mexico.
+However, the tolled roads are modern and well maintained, usually four-lane roads (except in very rugged mountainous stretches where it is impossible to build a wide road), and provide a fast, safe and effective way to travel by land across Mexico.

 Toll Roads in Mexico

 Mexico has an extensive network of intercity toll-roads.
 See the guide about Toll Roads in Mexico on Mexperience, for more information and advice.

 See Also: A Guide to Mexican Street Speak